-Applicants who can afford to secure their own housing within the private rented sector or through house purchase.
+Previous owners who can afford to secure their own housing within the private rented sector or through house purchase.

 Current Owner-occupiers with no other need to move.

-All other applicants including those without a local connection who do not have another identified housing need.
+All other applicants including those without a local connection.

 Applicants who do not have a reasonable preference need as identified through the 1996 Housing Act.